White0ut/wmu-cs2240/A1_Map/README.md

 ```
 Reads key value pairs in the K:V format above from the provided file stream and adds them all to map object.

-## The Grade

-Your assignment will be compiled and run through an automated test suite.
-For this reason, it is *IMPERATIVE* that you stick to the guidelines and naming conventions.
-If you do not, your code will not interact properly with the tests and you will be injustly rewarded with a bad grade.